nus-cs2103-AY2223S2/ip/docs/README.md

 `mark {TASK NUMBER}`

 #### Example Usage:
-`mark 1` will make the first task in the list as complete.
+`mark 1` will mark the first task in the list as complete.

 #### Description:
 Marks the task as complete according to the task number given.